-The directory sample contains "minimal" running examples for creating a semantic space for English and Spanish.

-English For English, there is a two-sentence corpus in MINIPAR "full" format (sample\corpus\full), in MINIPAR triple format (sample\corpus\triples), and in Clark and Curran output format (sample\corpus\cnc); as well as a set of two target words (targets).
-Executing one of the scripts create\space.sh, create\space\triples.sh or create\space\cnc.sh will run the complete pipeline and create a space in the subdirectory vectors.
+The directory sample contains a "minimal" running example for creating a semantic space: a two-sentence corpus in MINIPAR "full" format (sample_corpus_full), in MINIPAR triple format (sample_corpus_triples), and in Clark and Curran output format (sample_corpus_cnc); as well as a set of two target words (targets).
+Executing one of the scripts create_space.sh, create_space_triples.sh or create_space_cnc.sh will run the complete pipeline and create a space in the subdirectory vectors.
 These scripts can serve as templates for own calls of the DEPENDENCYVECTORS pipeline.